 Massage Envy Releases NEW Localized Study on the Emotional Tolls of Acne in Conjunction with Launch of Clear Skin Facial Series Powered by Proactiv

-Study reveals nearly two-in-five of Indianapolis residents who took the survey feel frustrated & embarrassed during acne breakouts
+Study reveals one-third of Dallasites who took the survey feel frustrated & embarrassed during acne breakouts

 The study surveyed 2,500 people nationally and across select markets and found the majority of respondents experiencing acne and breakouts have a low self-esteem and would take extreme measures to get clear skin.
 More than a third of American adults surveyed (36%) feel negatively about their skin today and three-quarters (79%) of adult acne sufferers surveyed feel negative emotions about their skin.

 The study found that, of the respondents, acne sufferers are three times as likely as the average American to feel embarrassed about their skin and more than twice as likely to feel frustrated and embarrassed.
-In Indianapolis specifically, nearly two-in-five respondents feel frustrated and embarrassed when their skin is not clear.
+In Dallas specifically, over one-third of respondents feel frustrated and embarrassed when their skin is not clear.

-These feelings are far-reaching and can leak into the personal lives for the one-in-six Indianapolis acne sufferers who responded to the survey and said they avoid social interaction during breakouts.
+These feelings are far-reaching and can leak into the personal lives for the nearly one-fifth of Dallas acne sufferers who responded to the survey and said they avoid social interaction during breakouts.

-Not surprisingly, acne sufferers who responded to the survey value clear skin, with 69 percent saying it is very important or the most important thing.
-Respondents who are Indianapolis residents also say they feel more satisfied (51%) and beautiful (28%) when their skin is clear.
-However, they report being less proud of their skin (24%) than the general market (27%), even when their skin is clear.
+Not surprisingly, acne sufferers who responded to the survey value clear skin, with 69 percent saying it's very important or the most important thing.
+Respondents who are Dallasites also say they feel more beautiful (32%) and proud (27%) when their skin is clear.
+However, only half of Dallas respondents feel confident in their skin, even when it is clear.

-Half (48%) of women surveyed in Indianapolis agree that normalizing acne by acknowledging that everyone suffers from unclear skin sometimes, can provide comfort when dealing with their own blemishes and breakouts.
-While women who responded overall claim to have more trouble with acne than their male counterparts do on average, 37 percent of Indianapolis men who took the survey claim to suffer from acne.
+Half (50%) of women surveyed in Dallas agree that normalizing acne by acknowledging that everyone suffers from unclear skin sometimes, can provide comfort when dealing with their own blemishes and breakouts.
+While women who responded overall claim to have more trouble with acne than their male counterparts do on average, 39 percent of Dallas men who took the survey claim to suffer from acne.

 "This is an opportunity for us as skincare professionals and experts to really lead the conversation – and say, you're not alone in this, we're here to help," said Diana Morrison, Sr. Manager of Service Development at Massage Envy and a licensed esthetician.
 "Effectively treating acne requires properly addressing your type of acne and using the right combination of professional services, home care products and expertise.
 That's the beauty of the NEW Clear Skin Facial Series powered by Proactiv."